Waning storm Rina sparks Cancun flight chaos

 "Normally, this plaza is full of vendors," said dock watchman Jose Antonio Palma.
 "They've all been gone since yesterday.
 They say the storm is weakening but we have to be prepared for anything.
 That's what we learned from Wilma.
 Whatever can be blown around we've cleared out of here."

-The center of the storm passed some 20 miles (30 km) west of Cozumel, famous for its diving and coral reefs, at 10 p.m.
-CDT (0300 GMT on Thursday), moving north at about 7 mph (11 kph).
+The center of the storm passed some 20 miles west of Cozumel, famous for its diving and coral reefs, at 10 p.m.
+CDT (0300 GMT on Thursday), moving north at about 7 mph.

 Rina is an unwelcome disruption to a tourism industry already struggling with a decline in foreign visitors spooked by Mexico's violent war on drug cartels, which has claimed more than 44,000 lives in five years.